-The most common types are the Lookup & Master-detail relationships.
+The most common types are the Lookup and Master-detail relationships.
 Lookups can be defined as loosely coupled, meaning that you can relate records easily to other records in a one-to-many fashion.

-Master-detail relationships on the other hand are tightly coupled.
-This means that a child record cannot exist without a parent record and if a parent record is deleted, the child also gets deleted with it.
-For a full overview of all 7 Salesforce relationships, check out the article below…
+Master-detail relationships, on the other hand, are tightly coupled.
+This means that a child record cannot exist without a parent record, and if a parent record is deleted, the child also gets deleted with it.
+For a full overview of all seven Salesforce relationships, check out the article below…

-24. Describe the differences between Page Layouts & Record Types
+24. Describe the differences between Page Layouts and Record Types

 This means that with Record Types you can now apply multiple Page Layouts per object, per user profile.

-Further Reading: When to use Record Types Vs Page Layouts?
+Read more: When to use Record Types vs. Page Layouts?

-25. Describe a few ways that Account & Contact information can be imported into Salesforce?
+25. Describe a few ways that Account and Contact information can be imported into Salesforce?

-Importing data into Salesforce is a vital skill to hold, but it’s also important to understand the differences between the tools available.
-Here are a few of the main tools available…
+Importing data into Salesforce is a vital skill to hold, but it’s also important to understand the differences between the main tools available:

 26. What is a Junction Object?

-This is exactly how the Opportunity & Product tables are joined in Salesforce.
+This is exactly how the Opportunity and Product tables are joined in Salesforce.
 Check out the article below for more details…

 27. What Salesforce product can be used to provide your Partners with the ability to create Leads and Opportunities?